Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 The vast majority of this training is too basic; in sensible countries this sort of training is usually done by the company itself, and simply there is no way anyone could find a job only based on what they'd learn from government funded training; people with way more experience than a "training course" are unemployed.
 It's only meant to keep you distracted from the truth: keep you distracted about the real state of affairs.
 There even was some recent [controversy because of how extremely outdated some government funded courses are](https://x.com/JaimeObregon/status/1899223108529094795).
-What's more, it's as if some of the courses were aimed at old people looking for a hobby.
+What's more, it's as if some of the courses for the unemployed were aimed at old people looking for a hobby.

 > I think the clearest example on the Spanish problem with education is what happened in politics recently.
 > In the Sumar political party, the result of a mix of far left political parties, partially a spiritual successor of Podemos, there was some drama about Iñigo Errejón having sexually assaulted a party member time ago.